de Broglie-Bohm formulation of Dirac fields: Conclusion

-Comparison between the most general relativistic version and the non-relativistic version of the dBB formulation shows that the general form is much richer, not only for the appearance of velocity contributions.
-The single most important new element is the chiral angle, the phase difference between left-handed and right-handed projections, encoding some form of internal dynamics, that is responsible for the failure of non-relativistic limit even in the spinor frame of rest.
-However, for our purposes, the most illuminating feature of the general form is that the spinor field is expressed as (\ref{spinor}).
-Here it is clear that the relativistic form has the global $\phi e^{-iq\alpha}$ we would have in the non-relativistic form times the chiral phase $e^{-i\beta\boldsymbol{\pi}/2}$ and times a complex Lorentz transformation $\boldsymbol{\Lambda}$ which is recognized to be parametrized in terms of the well known Goldstone fields.
-We have argued that this might be the missing element that needed by Takabayasi when he first attempted to find the relativistic form of the dBB formulation in \cite{tr1,tr2}.
-In fact, when the term $\boldsymbol{\Lambda}^{-1}\partial_{\mu}\boldsymbol{\Lambda}$ combines with the spin connection, it makes the Goldstone fields become the longitudinal component of the $R_{ij\nu}$ tensor, in expression (\ref{R}).
-This expression is fundamental to ensure the manifest covariance for the polar form of the Dirac equations (\ref{dep1}-\ref{dep2}) and these are exactly what Takabayasi would have needed to attain a relativistic version of the dBB formulation \cite{t}.\!
-The manifestly-covariant polar form of the Dirac equations can be written as in (\ref{ddb1}-\ref{ddb2}) which are equations giving the momentum $P_{\mu}$ by means of the quantum potentials in (\ref{Y}-\ref{Z}) and as such, they are the Hamilton-Jacobi equation for the ensemble of trajectories by construction.
+Comparison between the most general relativistic version and the non-relativistic version of the dBB formulation shows that the general form is much richer, not only for the appearance of the velocity contributions.
+The single most important new element is the chiral angle, that is the phase difference between the two irreducible chiral projections, which encodes a form of internal dynamics that is responsible for the failure of non-relativistic limit even in the spinor rest frame.
+Nevertheless, for our purpose, the most illuminating feature of the general form is that the spinor field is expressed as (\ref{spinor}).
+Here it is clear that the relativistic form has the global $\phi e^{-iq\alpha}$ we would have in the non-relativistic form times the chiral phase $e^{-i\beta\boldsymbol{\pi}/2}$ and times a complex Lorentz transformation $\boldsymbol{\Lambda}$ which is recognized to be parametrized in terms of the well known Goldstone fields.\!
+We have argued that $\boldsymbol{\Lambda}$ may well be the missing element needed by Takabayasi when he attempted to find the relativistic form of the dBB formulation \cite{tr1,tr2}.
+In fact, after that $\boldsymbol{\Lambda}^{-1}\partial_{\mu}\boldsymbol{\Lambda}$ combines with the spin connection, the Goldstone fields become the longitudinal component of the $R_{ij\nu}$ tensor, as is clear from (\ref{R}).
+This expression is fundamental to ensure the full manifest covariance for the polar form of the Dirac equations (\ref{dep1}-\ref{dep2}) and these are exactly what Takabayasi would have needed to attain a relativistic version of the dBB model \cite{t}.
+The manifestly-covariant polar form of the Dirac equations can be written as in (\ref{ddb1}-\ref{ddb2}), which are equations giving the momentum $P_{\mu}$ by means of the quantum potentials in (\ref{Y}-\ref{Z}) and as such, they are the Hamilton-Jacobi equation for the ensemble of trajectories by construction.
 The expression (\ref{momentum}) is thus the guidance equation.
 The full mathematical setting of the dBB form of the Dirac theory is then recovered.
 As for the ontology, we have to assign a status to the particle.
 We discussed how for the Dirac theory, the spin-torsion coupling gives, if torsion is in effective approximation, a non-linear character to the field equations which then may allow solitonic solutions.
 These localized matter field distributions may be seen as the depiction of the particle, as de Broglie first conceived it.
 In this case, the hidden variables would not be the initial positions only, but also the spin orientation, and more generally all the boundary conditions entering in the structure of Goldstone fields.
 In \cite{Fabbri:2022dwj} we discussed how Goldstone fields may be non-local, and more in general contextual.
 And here we have shown that they also obey no differential field equation.
 Therefore, the hidden variables result to be characterized by a form of dynamical under-determination.
 This feature is directly linked to the presence of Goldstone fields in $\boldsymbol{\Lambda}$ and as such it is present only in the general formulation.
 In this sense we say that the relativistic form contains more than just the velocity when compared to the non-relativistic form.